Maasdam as she sails past the Euromast at Rotterdam, at the 18th of july 2006. This was her first visit to her homeport since 1995.

 But then after the Carnival deal was sealed, the new parentcompany cancelled the planned newbuildings and instead a new class of ships was ordered from the Fincantieri yards in Italy, dubbed the 'S' class because it was meant that all ships of the class would be given names starting with the letter 'S'.
 The names would be Statendam, Stellendam and Schiedam for the new trio.
 The first ship was launched as Statendam, the fifth time this name was used, at the 3rd of april of 1992 and with a little over 55.000 tons, she was the largest ship in the long history of the Holland America Line.

-The massive ship was totally different from the past HAL-ships but with these ships HAL was likely to survive.
+The massive ship was totally different from the past HAL-ships but with these ships HAL was likely to grow into the modern cruise-age.
 The design was based on the design of Costa Classica and Costa Romantica, both ships sailing for the Italian Costa Crociere, that became also part of the Carnival Corporation a little after Holland America Line did.
 The largest change between the Statendam-slass and the Costa pair is the design of the hull.
 At the Holland America liners, the hull is more buoyant as the weight of the superstructure of the dam-ships is higher.
 Also the rudder-design is different, as the HAL ships have so-called articulated 'Hinze' flap rudders, meaning that a part of the rudder can be moved seperate from the rest to give the ships more maneuverability.
 With these little changes, the class became known as one of the most state-of-the-art cruiseships in the world.
 But there were a few concerns about the fact or the new ships would be able to meet the qualifications for the 1990 SOLAS regulations, as those were very high for the time, but when Statendam passed the inspections, so would her sisters.
 The ships were given a classic Holland America Line inside decor designed by the Dutch company VFD and they also got a traditional darkblue hull instead of the all-white of most modern cruiseliners.

 When the second ship was completed at the 1st of january 1993, the originally planned naming was changed and there was also a fourth ship added to the class.
 The new naming was now based on well-known shipnames from the companies history, so the second one became the fifth Maasdam.
 The theme for her interiours is the old Dutch East India company and the West India Company trought the 17th and 19th centuries.
 The ship does have a classic feel about her, combining the historic strenght of the old Holland America Line with all modern needs for todays passenger.
 Especially because ships of the big companies seem to grow in size to monstreous proportions, these Holland America liners are truly of a midsize that everone could like.
 Not too small but certainly not big as well.
 And a plus for old-time cruisers, the ship has a wraparound promenade deck made of teak!